 Sometimes it’s hard to tell if a furnace is running louder than it ought to.
 If your furnace is making banging or booming noises, you’ll probably figure out pretty quickly that something’s wrong!

 Delayed gas ignitions risk damaging your heat exchanger, which can be very costly to repair or replace.
 Anything to do with gas flow issues is a safety risk and must be dealt with immediately!
 Fortunately, you can avoid encountering these issues (and save yourself a big repair bill) by scheduling annual furnace maintenance appointments.
-Our annual maintenance plan is an affordable way to extend the lifespan of your HVAC systems and prevent potentially dangerous issues like delayed gas ignitions from occurring.
+Our annual maintenance plan is an affordable way to extend your HVAC systems’ lifespan and prevent potentially dangerous issues like delayed gas ignitions from occurring.

 Furnace Makes a Gurgling, Dripping, or Splashing Noise

 This one might seem counter-intuitive.
 How can a fiery gas furnace be making watery noises?
-In most cases, these sorts of noises come from newer, high efficiency furnaces.
-Because of the way high efficiency furnaces vent exhaust fumes, they may produce condensation from moisture in the air that must be drained.
+In most cases, these sorts of noises come from newer, high-efficiency furnaces.
+The way high-efficiency furnaces vent exhaust fumes may produce condensation from moisture in the air that must be drained.
 When there’s an issue in draining this condensation, it may cause gurgling, dripping, or other watery sounds.
 Usually, these noises are easy enough to sort out.
-A full or clogged drain pan or a blockage in the drain pipe itself may be the culprit.
+A full or clogged drain pan or a blockage in the drainpipe itself may be the culprit.

 Noises can tell you a lot about what’s going on with your furnace.
 (Furnace smells can give you a clue too!)
 Use the tips above to get a sense of what the issue might be.
-If you’re worried there is a serious issue or just want peace of mind that everything’s OK, schedule a furnace inspection or maintenance appointment with Swan!
+If you’re worried, there is a serious issue, or want peace of mind that everything’s OK, schedule a furnace inspection or maintenance appointment with Swan!